Regulating and monitoring British Columbia’s marine finfish aquaculture facilities - 2019

 Benthic monitoring data

-Incidental catch is any wild fish that are caught or found dead within a facility as a result of aquaculture activities such as harvesting or transfer of fish.
-Efforts must be made to release live fish with the least harm.
+Incidental catch are wild fish that are caught or found dead within an aquaculture facility during harvest or transfer of farmed fish.
+Efforts must be made to release wild fish live and with the least harm.
 All incidental catch must be recorded and reported to DFO at the end of each production cycle.
+Complete data for 2019 will not be available until mid-2020 and will be included in the next annual report.

-As compared to a percentage of Total Allowable Catch (TAC) in the commercial fishery, the amount of incidental catch related to aquaculture in BC is negligible.
-For example, the 2017 herring incidental catch represents the estimated equivalent of 0.05% of the commercial TAC for the Strait of Georgia roe herring fishery.
+As compared to a percentage of Total Allowable Catch (TAC) in commercial fisheries, the amount of dead incidental catch related to aquaculture in BC is negligible.
+For example, the 2017 herring incidental catch represents the estimated equivalent less than 0.001% of the commercial TAC for the Strait of Georgia herring fishery.

-All reasonable measures must be taken to prevent the escape of cultured fish.
+All reasonable measures must be taken to prevent the escape of farmed fish.
 If an escape occurs, licence holders must take immediate action to stop further escapes, correct the issue, and report the event.
-DFO staff perform regular inspections to ensure compliance with licence conditions.
+DFO staff perform regular inspections to ensure compliance with Conditions of Licence.

 - 4 escape events were recorded